 However, the figures for schoolcuts.org.uk have been recalculated twice since the letter was sent without challenge.

-We endeavoured to ensure that this never happens to us again and met the UKSA to ensure it was happy that we had fully addressed all the points it raised.
+We endeavoured to

+to ensure it was happy that we had fully addressed all the points it raised.

 Currently the site's headline is "83 per cent of schools still lose out next year because of government cuts".
 We believe this to be a completely accurate statement.